 “Eczema” actually refers to a number of skin conditions, many of which are related to allergy.
 The most common is atopic dermatitis, or AD, which is often triggered by food or environmental allergens.
 Contact dermatitis is another common form of eczema.
 It’s a reaction to allergens and irritants such as soap, detergent, scratchy clothes or nickel jewelry.

 An important part of an eczema treatment plan is preventing exposure to allergens and irritants that set off skin problems.

 The 6 most common triggers for eczema:

 2. Food allergies – Food allergens can play a role in the onset of eczema symptoms, particularly for infants and young children.
 It’s believed the breakdown of the skin barrier contributes to an allergic response when a food allergen is consumed.
 Among children under the age of 2, eczema is most often related to milk or egg allergy – but it can occur with any food.
-Doctors put together a diagnosis based on physical symptoms, family and medical history, and allergy tests.

 3. Environmental allergies – People with eczema may experience symptoms after exposure to certain grass, tree or ragweed pollen and/or indoor or outdoor mold.
 Pet dander and dust mites may also trigger symptoms.
 Since these allergens are often difficult to avoid, the most important treatment is aggressive moisturizing, along with antihistamines and topical skin corticosteroids, if necessary.
 Skin testing will help identify specific allergies so you can avoid the allergens.
 Some patients do well with allergen immunotherapy (allergy shots or tablets).